Proceedings of the 48th Annual Conference of the California Mosquito and Vector Control Association

 A t an optimal deliver pressure of 7.3 m Hg (140 p.s.i.) and spraying time of 15 sec., marking percentage is maximized and fish mortality is minimized.
 Mark retention time was up to 80 days in outdoor tanks at this writing, Long retention times and the availability of four colors increases the potential of this marking technique as a useful tool in field population studies of mosquito fish.

-Vondracek, Bruce; Wurtsbaugh, Wayne A.; and Cech, Joseph J. Jr., "Mass Marketing of Mosquitofish: Preliminary Results" (1980).
+Vondracek, Bruce; Wurtsbaugh, Wayne A.; and Cech, Joseph J. Jr., "Mass Marking of Mosquitofish: Preliminary Results" (1980).
 Watershed Sciences Faculty Publications.
 Paper 530.